PLEASE NOTE THAT OUR PHONE NUMBER HAS CHANGED,

-Wherever one goes in North Goa you see dogs with clipped ears that shows the animal has been sterilised and vaccinated against rabies.
+Wherever one goes in North Goa you will see dogs with a clip out of the top of their ears which shows the animal has been sterilized and vaccinated against rabies.